 After trying Louisiana dishes, your guests' palates just won't be the same.
 Send them home with a favor that shares the fun and flavor of Louisiana (and check out The Knot Shop for more personalized ideas):

 - King Cake isn't just for Fat Tuesday.
 Ask your cake baker to create mini versions to pass out at the end of the celebration.

 - Pralines are another regional sweet.
 Add it to your candy bar, or bag up a few and place them on guest tables.

 - If your guests won't be attending a Mardi Gras festival during their time in Louisiana, send them home with typical Mardi Gras garb.
 You can even choose beads and masks that match your wedding colors.

 - Hot sauce is a staple in Louisiana -- small bottles of the spicy condiment are fun and functional.

 Louisiana City Guides

-From sprawling plantation wedding venues, dripping with Southern charm, to industrial spaces nestled in the downtown areas, Louisiana has it all.
+From historic mansions dripping with Southern charm, to industrial spaces nestled in the downtown areas, Louisiana has it all.
 The cities below are two of the most popular spaces to host a Louisiana wedding.
 Learn why they are so popular so that you can decide which one is right for you.
 Once you know where you want to get married, use our vendor marketplace to find the best wedding pros.